democraz20/taskmd/README.md

 built previously with c# </br>
 now being remade with rust.

-A good README is coming one day..
+A good README is coming one day.. </br>
+not this day yet